-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #11 World of Tanks

-World of Tanks is an MMO that puts players into the mid-20th century.
-Overall, the game is an action title that features vehicle combat.
-Players will be fighting within a variety of tanks that will vary in stats and as players progress within the game, new tanks can be collected to use in online matches.
+World of Tanks is an MMO that takes place in the mid-20th century.
+The game is an action title that features vehicular combat.
+Players will be fighting with a variety of tanks that will vary in stats and as players progress within the game, new tanks can be collected to use in online matches.
+The game has been around since 2010 and it debuted as an esports game in 2012.
+Many claim that it can be slow towards the beginning, but sticking with it will certainly pay off.

 #10 Smite

-Smite has been around for a few years now on the PC platform.
-This is a MOBA video game that focuses on mythological figures going to battle.
-If you’re familiar with titles such as League of Legends then you can expect the same overall gameplay within Smite.
-However, there is a number of game modes to choose from which will alter the overall gameplay goals or the maps, such as Clash, a game mode that only contains two lanes.
+Smite has been around for a few years now on the PC.
+This is a MOBA game that focuses on mythological figures going to battle.
+If you’re familiar with titles such as League of Legends, you can expect the same overall gameplay here.
+However, there are a number of game modes to choose from which will alter the overall gameplay goals or maps, such as Clash, a game mode that only contains two lanes.

-#9 Mandagon
+#9 MANDAGON

-Mandagon is a platformer that is inspired by Tibetan theology.
-The game design looks similar to titles such as Super Meat Boy and Fez, however, the game is non-linear offering a bit more exploration.
-Overall, your goal is to acquire various tablets and bring them to shrines and while that sounds pretty bare bones, there is a Narrative journey to be enjoyed while you play.
+MANDAGON is a platformer inspired by Tibetan theology.
+The game design looks similar to titles such as Super Meat Boy and Fez, however, the game is non-linear offering a bit more on the exploration front.
+Overall, your goal is to acquire various tablets and bring them to shrines.
+While that sounds pretty bare bones, there is a unique narrative journey to be enjoyed while you play.

 #8 Paladins